2019-2021 Licensure Updates

 Download the appropriate application for examination from IDFPR.
 (Select 'Social Worker - Examination' if applying for the LSW and 'Clinical Social Worker - Examination' if applying for the LCSW).
 Complete the forms with ALL supplementary documentation, including the application fee, and mail to IDFPR.
 Partial applications will not be processed.

 IDFPR will contact you when you are approved.
 Remember that passing the exam does NOT mean you are licensed.
 You may not declare yourself as licensed or as a social worker until you have received notification that you are licensed from IDFPR.

 If you do not know when your license was issued, go to the IDFPR website "License Look Up."

-In 2011, IDFPR implemented a system by which Illinois professionals are required to renew their license online.
+In fall 2021, IDFPR updated their online renewal system to a new portal by which all Illinois professionals must renew their license online.

 Regardless of when you first receive your license, every license shall expire on November 30 of each odd-numbered year.* The holder of a license may renew that license during the month preceding the expiration date of the license by paying the required fee set and complying with the continuing education requirements.